emily91418/Meeti/README.md

     > Get notification when a friend's profile picture has been updated
 *   MeetiGetMessageNotification:

-    > Get notification when a group get text message
+    > Get notification when a group get text message(s)
 *   MeetiGetImageNotification:

-    > Get notification when a group get picture message
+    > Get notification when a group get picture message(s)

 *   MeetiGetGroupNotification: